 I know we said to write about your passions and professions.
 That means you are writing about something that you know so well.
 So why do research?
 The world is quickly changing.
-Something new is always coming.
-For Example I belong to a generation that used Skype for video communication.
-Today we use zoom instead.
-When you do your research, you are learning something new and sharing with your audience new and relevant information.
+There is always going to be new knowledge.
+Remember Nokia?
+How about Skype?
+There was Yahoo too.
+I know these great products and services are still here but we now have great alternatives.
+When you do your research, you are learning something new and sharing with your audience information that is new and relevant.

 Do so much research so that people come to your blog to do their research.